flatmax/Eh-I-DeCoder/README.md

 2. Use the prompt view to interact with Aider
 3. Click to add files to the context as needed
 4. So many other features...

-## Additional Information

-For more details about the backend functionality, refer to the README in the `python` directory.